Ichimura Tetsunosuke: In popular culture

 Ichimura Tetsunosuke is the protagonist of the manga and anime series Peacemaker Kurogane, which focuses around the exploits of the famous Shinsengumi.
 He is 15 years old (16 in the manga) and rather short.
 His brother Tatsunosuke also joins him for the series.

 Ichimura is also featured in the anime series, Intrigue in the Bakumatsu - Irohanihoheto, Katsugeki/Touken Ranbu, the short OVA Hijikata Toshizou - Shiro no Kiseki, video game Fu-un Bakumatsu-den and in NHK's 2011 series Shinsengumi Keppuroku.

 Ichimura is portrayed by Sosuke Ikematsu in NHK's Shinsengumi!!: Hijikata Toshizo Saigo no Ichinichi.

 Ichimura is also a supporting character in Shin Teito Monogatari, the prequel to the bestselling historical fantasy novel Teito Monogatari (Hiroshi Aramata).

-Gintama character Sasaki Tetsunosuke is loosely based on him, being a new Shinsengumi recruit and assistant to Hijikata Toshirō (based on Hijikata Toshizō), but also as a younger brother to Sasaki Isaburō (based on Mimawarigumi member Sasaki Tadasaburō, presumed to be the one who orquestrated the assassination of Sakamoto Ryōma, which is also present in the series as Sakamoto Tatsuma).
+Gintama character Sasaki Tetsunosuke is loosely based on him, being a new Shinsengumi recruit and assistant to Hijikata Toshirō (based on Hijikata Toshizō), but also as a younger brother to Sasaki Isaburō (based on Mimawarigumi member Sasaki Tadasaburō, presumed to be the one who orchestrated the assassination of Sakamoto Ryōma, which is also present in the series as Sakamoto Tatsuma).